-- Symptom-based classification: 491 this was based on whether the child had only episodic wheeze (wheezing during discrete time periods, often in association with URTI, with symptoms absent between episodes) or multiple-trigger wheeze (episodic wheezing with symptoms also occurring between these episodes, e.g. during sleep or with triggers such as activity, laughing, or crying). - Time trend-based classification: this system was based on analysis of data from a cohort study.
-487 It included transient wheeze (symptoms began and ended before the age of 3 years); persistent wheeze (symptoms began before the age of 3 years and continued beyond the age of 6 years), and late-onset wheeze (symptoms began after the age of 3 years).
+- Symptom-based classification: this was based on whether the child had only episodic wheeze (wheezing during discrete time periods, often in association with URTI, with symptoms absent between episodes) or multiple-trigger wheeze (episodic wheezing with symptoms also occurring between these episodes, e.g. during sleep or with triggers such as activity, laughing, or crying). - Time trend-based classification: this system was based on analysis of data from a cohort study.
+It included transient wheeze (symptoms began and ended before the age of 3 years); persistent wheeze (symptoms began before the age of 3 years), and late-onset wheeze (symptoms began after the age of 3 years).

 However, prospective allocation of individual children to these phenotypes has been unreliable in 'real-life' clinical situations, and the clinical usefulness of these systems remains a subject of active investigation.
-492,493 494,495